dhWiki/new-eden-discordbot/README.md

 ##Configure

+Rename `config.js.dist` to `config.js`.
 Configure the `config.js` file.
 [Tutorial for Youtube API key ](https://www.youtube.com/watch?v=Im69kzhpR3I).
-Set up a user with e-mail and a password on your server, add him to the channel you want the bot to run on.
 Set the admins (people who can turn bot on and off with `!BotOn` and `!BotOff`), change the timer if you want it to check more or less regularly.
 Set the parameters of you MySQL service, if you wish to use the fitting service that is.

+Create a [Bot User](https://discordapp.com/developers/applications/me#top) and add him to your server using `https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot`.
+Replace `CLIENT_ID` with the bot Client Id.
+Place the Token in the config file.

 Run the bot!
-Note: Need NodeJS 0.12.7+
+Note: Need node v6+
 > `node discordbot.js`

 ### Todo
-- Killstream
 - Ops Scheduler